genhur/rehearse/README.md

 **A voice AI for practicing hard conversations before you have them.**

 Solo project: design, product, and build.
-Won at the Rebuild × ElevenLabs hackathon.
+Won **Most Useful** at the Rebuild × ElevenLabs hackathon.

 WIP.
 Polished mobile web/app coming soon.